-by: Logan Cohen - Professional Therapist & Online Life Coach
+By: Logan Cohen - Professional Therapist & Online Life Coach - Balanced Man Plan

 Got all that?

-The specifics are not important, but I drew that out in order to paint a quick picture of who I am and what my presentation feels like.
-I’m a bit of an academic, a bit of an entrepreneur, and a bit of an “urban hippie”, if you will.
+The specifics are not really important, but I shared my Journey in order to paint a quick picture of who I am and how I present.
+I’m a bit of an academic, a bit of an entrepreneur, and a bit of an “urban hippie” - if you will.

-I wrote this article in order to provide you with both sides of this story as a Professional Therapist, as well as a Man of Strong Faith (albeit a very progressive one) personally.
+I wrote this article in order to provide you with both sides of this story as a Professional Therapist, as well as a Man of Strong Faith who can appreciate the SCIENCE - both positive & negative.

-Whether you want to call it Religion, Spirituality, or Faith… the concept of theology has been alongside Humanity for longer than we have documentation.
+Whether you want to call it Religion, Spirituality, or Faith… the concept of theology has been alongside Human Beings for longer than we have documentation.